mfukar/mfukar.github.com/_posts/2014-02-23-Android-MitM.md

 4. You will be presented with a prompt on whether to trust the PortSwigger certificate; type 'Yes'

+5. `adb shell mount -o rw,remount -t yaffs2 /dev/block/mtdblock0 /system`, where
+   `mtdblock0` is the appropriate device for your emulator instance.
-5. `adb chmod 777 /system/etc/security/cacerts.bks`
+5. `adb shell chmod 777 /system/etc/security/cacerts.bks`
-6. `adb push cacerts.bks.modified /system/etc/security/cacerts.bks`
+6. `adb push cacerts.bks /system/etc/security/cacerts.bks`
-7. `adb chmod 644 /system/etc/security/cacerts.bks`
+7. `adb shell chmod 644 /system/etc/security/cacerts.bks`
 8. `cp /tmp/android-$USER/emulator-jxcLaF ~/.android/avd/devicename.avd/system.img`
 9. Restart your emulator, pull the `cacerts.bks` and make sure it contains the PortSwigger certificate.